Large-scale JPEG steganalysis using hybrid deep-learning framework: Our proposed JPEG steganalytic framework

 The second stage is a compound deep CNN network in which the model parameters are learned in the training procedure.
 The bottom of the second stage is composed of three independent subnets with identical structure.
 Each subnet corresponds to one group of quantized and truncated residual maps.
 They take the residual maps as input and generate three feature vectors.
-As shown in Fig.~\ref{fig:2}, two types of subnet configurations are adopted in our proposed framework.
-Both of them contain three convolutional layers and output a 512-D~(512 dimensional) feature vector. \textit{Type1} subnet~(Fig.~\ref{fig:2}\subref{fig:2a}) adopts $1 \times 1$ convolutional kernels in the top-most convolutional layer and uses a single average pooling layer with large $32 \times 32$ pooling windows at the end, as suggested in Xu's model~\cite{xu_spl_2016}. \textit{Type2} subnet~(Fig.~\ref{fig:2}\subref{fig:2b}) is a traditional CNN configuration.
-Compared with the first configuration, it adopts progressive pooling layers and uses $3 \times 3$ convolutional kernels in the top-most convolutional layer.
+As shown in Fig.~\ref{fig:2}, within this implementation, two types of subnet configurations are adopted.
+Both of them contain three convolutional layers and output a 512-D~(512 dimensional) feature vector. \textit{Type1} subnet~(Fig.~\ref{fig:2}\subref{fig:2a}) adopts $1 \times 1$ convolutional kernels in the top-most convolutional layer and uses a single average pooling layer with large $32 \times 32$ pooling windows at the end, as suggested in Xu's model~\cite{xu_spl_2016}.
+However, deviated from the recipe suggested in Xu's model~\cite{xu_spl_2016} that using TanH~(Hyperbolic Tangent) activation function in the lower part, we always use ReLU~(Rectified Linear Unit) activation function in \textit{Type1} subnet. \textit{Type2} subnet~(Fig.~\ref{fig:2}\subref{fig:2b}) is a traditional CNN configuration.
+Compared with \textit{Type1} subnet, it adopts progressive pooling layers and uses $3 \times 3$ convolutional kernels in the top-most convolutional layer.
 Due to the progressing pooling layers, \textit{Type2} subnet is a relative GPU memory-efficient model.
 The GPU memory requirement of \textit{Type2} subnet is only one-seventh of that of \textit{Type1} subnet.
-Both configurations have in common are the BN layers which follow every convolutional layers.
+Both configurations have in common are the BN layers which follow every convolutional layer.

-The three 512-D feature vectors output by the bottom subnets are concatenated together to generate a single 1536-D feature vector.
+In this implementation, three 512-D feature vectors output by the bottom subnets are concatenated together to generate a single 1536-D feature vector.
 The feature vector is subsequently fed into a four-layer fully-connected neural network which makes the final prediction.
 The successive layers of the fully-connected network contain 800, 400, 200, and 2 neurons, respectively.
 ReLU activation functions are used in all three hidden layers.
 The final layer contains two neurons which denote ``stego'' prediction and ``cover'' prediction, respectively.
 Softmax function is used to output predicted probabilities.